rockbmb/sui_move_sandbox/README.md

   - the material on how to [build and test](https://docs.sui.io/build/move/build-test) Sui Move code
 * in the `policy_upgrade_example` folder, live Sui Move packages and NodeJS modules built over the course of the Sui Move chapter on [custom package upgrage policies](https://docs.sui.io/build/custom-upgrade-policy)
+  - [here](#custom-package-upgrade-policy-for-sui-move-packages) is a detailed description of what it is and does
 * in the `objects_tutorial` package, the same as above:
   - code from the chapters contained in 3., from 1 through 6 with unit tests, and deployed on the devnet
 * the `defi` package contains a simple example of an escrow, taken from 3.
+  - [here](#defi-in-sui-move) are details on how it was tested

 ## Example of reader's note